Mortgages in Zaragoza: Types, Requirements, and How to Choose (2026)

 New Call to Action

-When applying for a mortgage in Zaragoza, you should bear in mind that, in addition to the monthly payments, there are a number of expenses and taxes that must be paid.
-Let's take a look:
+When applying for a mortgage in Zaragoza, you should keep in mind that, in addition to the monthly payments, there are several expenses and taxes that must be paid.
+Let’s take a look:

 Appraisal expenses

 The bank requires a property appraisal in order to grant a mortgage.
-This cost is usually borne by the buyer and ranges from €300 to €600, depending on the value of the property.
+This cost is usually paid by the buyer and ranges from €300 to €600, depending on the value of the property.

 Notary fees

-The mortgage deeds must be signed before a notary, and this generates costs ranging from €500 to €1,000.
+The mortgage deed must be signed before a notary, which generates costs ranging between €500 and €1,000.

 Stamp Duty (AJD)

-This tax is applied when the mortgage is formalized, and the percentage varies depending on the autonomous community; in Aragon, it is around 1.5% of the mortgage amount.
+This tax applies when the mortgage is formalized, and the percentage varies depending on the autonomous community.
+In Aragón, it is approximately 1.5% of the mortgage amount.

 Value Added Tax (VAT)

-When purchasing a new home , the corresponding VAT must be paid.
-This is 10% of the value of the home or 4% if the home is subsidized housing.
+When purchasing a newly built home, VAT must be paid.
+This amounts to 10% of the property value, or 4% if the home qualifies as subsidized housing.

 Some institutions charge origination or application fees, which vary considerably between different banks.